kiwi1086/garage-door-service/README.md

 Motivation

-## TODO delete everything below
+## Information
-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This project uses Quarkus, the Supersonic Subatomic Java Framework, if you want to know more please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run the application in dev mode that enables live coding using:
 ```
 ./gradlew quarkusDev
 ```